adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 to a remote store such that global consistency can be recovered in a case of failure while also guaranteeing low runtime overhead.

-The lineage stash minimizes the amount logged by exploiting the fact that the computation in data processing is usually deterministic, while the nondeterministic events can usually be encapsulated by the order of execution.

-Requirements of large-scale fine-grained data processing applications
-  * good performance during normal operation (high throughput and low latency)
-  * high sensitivity to recovery time (should be short)
-  * many types computation performed in a single app (some are deterministic and some are nondeterministic), so achieving recovery correctness is tricky

-Lineage is recorded at the granularity of a batch (as opposed to e.g., partition).
-Think of it like to get this batch 'y', task A calls task B with 'x' as args, B produces 'z', which is passed to C, which returns 'y' (lineage for batch 'y' is A->B->C).
-This kind of batch lineage is tracked through data dependencies (specified through task args) and stateful dependencies (created between tasks that execute consecutively on the same process).
+Lineage is recorded at the granularity of a batch (as opposed to e.g., partition or a single message) and is tracked through data dependencies (specified through task args) and stateful dependencies (created between tasks that execute consecutively on the same process).

 ![Lineage stash architecture]({{site.baseurl}}/assets/2024-01-27-distributed-operating-systems_lineage_stash_arch.png)